A Stormy Night: Revivals: experimental versus "innocent"

 The fall of communism in December 1989 allowed for the productions of A Stormy Night which combined artistic experimentation with political commentary.
 Mircea Cornișteanu, who was involved with Cazimir in creating the Caragiale-inspired Party of Free Change, had "enormous success" in 1995, when he redid the play in modern post-revolutionary setting.
 His vision, taken up by the Târgu Mureș National Theater, had Dumitrache managing a private limited company in a half-ruined Bucharest, but moved the spotlight on Veta (Suzana Macovei).
 Similar guidelines were traced by Dan Micu for a 1996 show at Nottara, which was set in a "degraded mahala", mixing communist devastation of the urban landscape with the nouveau riche mentality of its increasingly affluent inhabitants.

 Two years later, Odeon (formerly Giulești) Theater staged Mihai Măniuțiu's highly successful production of the play, with Marian Râlea as Rică, Marin Moraru as Dumitrache and Gheorghe Dinică as Ipingescu.
 It attracted attention for depicting Veta (Oana Pellea) and Chiriac (Marcel Iureș) as living a "harrowing romance", as well as for picking an overweight and experienced actress (Dorina Lazăr) to play Zița.
 In 2002, Felix Alexa directed another TNB version, which earned praise from cultural journalist Dan C. Mihăilescu for being conservative and restorative, as well as for adding "a regimen of levitation, of oneiric extravaganza", with "Spiridon as Puck".
 Mihăilescu was positively impressed by Dan Puric as a "dastardly" Venturiano, noting that he carried all of Act II.

 In early 2008, the play's 130th anniversary was marked with another staging, taken up by Gelu Colceag for Palatul Copiilor—with Ioan Gyuri Pascu as Venturiano, Maia Morgenstern as Veta, and Monica Anghel as Zița.
 Colceag changed the historical setting, adapting it to the early years of Romanian communism.
+A series of bronze sculptures done in the 2000s by Ioan Bolborea, and subsequently displayed outside the TNB, features Caragiale and several of his characters, using the real-life actors of various productions as his models.
+Rică was selected by Bolborea to dominate over the landscape, a "central axis" of the monument.